Ditzy Scene: Writing and recording

 In an interview with Prog, Torabi described his first reaction to the song's structure whilst recording: "When we started recording it was like 'Fucking hell ... here we go!'
 When those girl vocals came in at the start, going 'Aaah aaah!' it was a real goosebump moment and I thought 'Okay, we've really got something here ...'
 It's just brilliant."

+The entire EP's contents ("Ditzy Scene", "Gen", and "Made All Up") was re-recorded for the band's final album, LSD (2025), using Tim's original recorded vocal takes, as he had been rendered immobile and unable to speak as a result of his dystonia episode in 2008 and died in 2020.

 Release and reception

+The "Ditzy Scene" EP, backed with two other tracks "Gen" and "Made All Up", was due for release just prior to the start of Cardiacs' first full UK tour since 2000.
 On November 5, it had a limited edition press release on Org Records, with only 1000 copies made.
+Cardiacs planned to release their first studio album since Guns (1999) early the following year.
 The song charted at number 72 on the Spanish iTunes Chart on 11 October 2020.